yonsei-sslab/XBA/README.md

 ...
 ```

-After the training the model parameters are saved by tensorflow *Saver* and it can be easily restored and utilized again with the given python code, `test.py`.
-By dafult, the model parameters are saved in `saved_model` directory and have the following file name format.
+After the training, the model parameters are saved by TensorFlow *Saver* and it can be easily restored and utilized again with the given python code, `test.py`.
+By default, the model parameters are saved in the `saved_model` directory and have the following file name format.
 ```
 "gcn-{the number of layers}layer-{target program name}-{embedding type}-seed{proportion of seed alignment}-epoch{the number of epochs}-D{self.ae_dim}-gamma{gamma}-k{k}-dropout{dropout}-LR{lr}"
 ```